-Net cash used in operating activities for the year ended December 31, 2020 was \$0.7 million compared to \$0.4 million for the year ended December 31, 2019.
-This increase was due primarily to higher usage of cash from working capital to restore inventory levels to amounts necessary to support anticipated sales of certain higher-demand products, which was partially offset by collection of accounts receivable.
+Net cash used in operating activities for the year ended December 31, 2022 was \$5.3 million compared to \$0.4 million provided by operating activities for the year ended December 31, 2021.
+This increase in net cash used in operating activities relates primarily to the increase in net loss, partially offset by the effects of changes in operating assets and liabilities.